Part of our You Belong in Business podcast

 - The additional $600 per week of unemployment benefits runs out in July.
 A proposed reemployment bonus for workers could be an effective employee-focused complement to business-focused PPP efforts.

-- If the Federal Reserve’s $600 billion Main Street Lending Program finally can get underway, build momentum, and effectively help middle-market companies (those with 15,000 or fewer workers receiving loans from $250,000 to $300 million, depending on the program), it could contribute significantly to recovery.
+- As the Federal Reserve’s $600 billion Main Street Lending Program gets underway, builds momentum, and effectively helps middle-market companies (both for profit and nonprofit), it could contribute significantly to recovery.

 - Less volatility the rest of 2020 will help, but both companies and Congress will need to stay vigilant about how they can respond to keep business models and the broader economy healthy.